vladbizin/modern_cpp_course/README.md

 Task 2 is a Tuple implementation task.

-Task 4 is a Shared pointer implementation class with move semantics.
+Task 3 is a Shared pointer implementation class with move semantics.

+Task 4 is Forward and Reverse iterators and MyList implementation based on them.